Content Addressable Memory Without Catastrophic Forgetting by Heteroassociation with a Fixed Scaffold: Theoretical Results on the Memory Scaffold

+First, we prove that the the memory scaffold network has $\binom{N_L}{k}$ fixed points, while having only $\mathcal{O}(k N_L)$ synapses, establishing an exponentially large number of fixed points (D.1).
+Then, we demonstrate convergence to these fixed points occurs, in a single step (D.2), that each of these basins are maximally large (D.3), and finally demonstrate that these basins are convex (D.4), ensuring robustness of basins and protection against adversarial input.

-\subsection{Heuristic justification of Theorem \ref{thm:scaffoldFP}}
+\subsection{Heuristic Justification of Theorem~\ref{thm:scaffoldFP}}

-We first provide broad qualitative justification for why the memory scaffold may be capable of storage of such a large number of fixed points, before presenting a mathematical proof in a simplified setting.
+We first provide broad qualitative justification for why the memory scaffold may be capable of storing such a large number of fixed points, before presenting a mathematical proof in a simplified setting.

 Unlike associative memory in the usual context of random patterns, note that the hidden layer states are determined by a random projection of the predefined label states.
 As a result the hidden layer states inherit similar pattern-pattern correlations as the predefined label layer states.
 This allows for Hebbian learning to act more efficiently in learning pairwise correlation resulting in a high capacity.
-Indeed, while in Hopfield networks any given fixed point is destabilized due to interference from other fixed points, the shared pattern-pattern correlations in the memory scaffold result in the interference terms being positively correlated with each fixed point (as can be seen in Fig. \ref{fig:appendix_topk}).
+Indeed, while in Hopfield networks any given fixed point is destabilized due to interference from other fixed points, the shared pattern-pattern correlations in the memory scaffold result in the interference terms being positively correlated with each fixed point (as can be seen in Fig.~\ref{fig:appendix_Top-k}).

 To show this result more quantitatively, recall that